-A series of key recommendation factsheets for farmers was produced.
-These include the need to carry out surveys of UK feed materials to determine mycotoxin levels, the need to establish more accurately animal intake of straw bedding, and research on levels of mycotoxins in pasture.
-Toxicity studies on lower levels of mycotoxins as well as the effects of mixtures are needed and coupled with this, there is a need to develop diagnostic analytical methods that measure biomarkers or markers of effect rather than parent mycotoxin.
+A series of surveys were undertaken to establish the extent of the mycotoxin problem in the livestock sector in the UK.
+Veterinarians, farmers and laboratories were surveyed to collect data on the incidence of mycotoxicoses in the UK and information on the use of "mycotoxin binders" in practice.
+Information about the availability, applicability and costs for analysis of mycotoxin exposure in animals, particularly diagnostic or clinical tests was also collected.
+A key aim of this project was to develop recommendations and advice for farmers.
+To achieve this, a series of key recommendation fact sheets for farmers were produced.
+Furthermore, gaps in the current knowledge were identified and a series of recommendations for further research made.
+These include the need to carry out surveys of UK feed materials to determine mycotoxins levels, the need to establish more accurately animal intake of straw bedding, and research on levels of mycotoxins in pasture.
+Toxicity studies on lower levels of mycotoxins as well as the effects of mixtures, are needed and coupled with this, there is a need to develop diagnostic analytical methods that measure biomarkers or markers of effect rather than parent mycotoxin.
 Finally, controlled studies on binders in real situations would be of benefit to produce conclusive evidence of their efficacy.